anupammajhi/Sparks-Funds-Investment-Case-Study/README.md

 1. Create three separate data frames D1, D2 and D3 for each of the three countries containing the observations of funding type FT falling within the 5-15 million USD range.
 The three data frames should contain:

+- All the columns of the master_frame along with the primary sector and the main sector
+- The total number (or count) of investments for each main sector in a separate column
+- The total amount invested in each main sector in a separate column

+Using the three data frames, you can calculate the total number and amount of investments in each main sector.

+**Result Expected**

+1. Three data frames **D1, D2** and **D3**
+2. Table 5.1: Based on the analysis of the sectors, which main sectors and countries would you recommend Spark Funds to invest in?
+Present your conclusions in the presentation.
+The conclusions are subjective (i.e. there may be no ‘one right answer’), but it should be based on the basic strategy — invest in sectors where most investments are occurring.

+**Note: In the following table, all the observations refer to investments of the type FT within 5-15 M USD range.**